Ary4/Discrete-Logarithm-encryption-in-Client-Server-Chatroom/README.md

 client1.py and server1.py is a pair program for server client 2way interaction(no other user can join in) .You can uncomment the code to incorporate it to store data in csv files which i wont recommend. client2-chatroom.py and server2-chatroom.py is an extension of above program with simple hosting a chatroom.
 If you are using windows,you might need to allow firewall access to python to host a port.(Remote host not found kind of error)
-If you can any question,ping me.
+If you have any question,ping me.